axway-streams/axway-amplify-streams-js/twitter/README.md

 # streamdataio-js/twitter
 This sample application shows how to get a Twitter timeline with the <a href="http://streamdata.io" target="_blank">streamdata.io</a> Javascript SDK and JQuery.

-The streamdata.io SDK enables to use streamdata.io to get data pushed from various sources and use them in your application.
+The streamdata.io SDK allows the use of streamdata.io to get data pushed from various sources and use them in your application.

 To run the sample, open the index.html in your browser (Chrome, Firefox, Safari).